-How Does Physical Exercise Improve Work Productivity?
-We all know that exercise is improves your health and can increase life expectancy in individuals.
+How does Physical Exercise improve work productivity?
+We all know that exercise improves your health and can increase life expectancy in individuals.

-In the article, we have tried to explain how exercise can have far-reaching consequences on your health and overall well-being.
+In the article, we have tried to explain how exercise can have far-reaching consequences for your health and overall well-being.

-The boost to your brain is a must, and that can be for optimal functioning of your body, which can gain through exercise.
-Below are the reasons how exercise can benefit you in terms of productivity:
+A boost to your brain is a must, and that can be for the optimal functioning of your body, which you can gain through exercise.
+Below are the reasons why exercise can benefit you in terms of productivity:

 #1.
 You can handle stress better

-There is no freedom in a world of jobs and corporate culture as you are constantly living under pressure and anxiety, which takes away your will to live.
-You are always worried.
+There is no freedom in a world of jobs and corporate culture, as you constantly live under pressure and anxiety, which takes away your will to live.
+I feel bothered when you are worried.
 By exercising, you can break the chains of stress and learn to handle it even better.

-It has been observed that individuals with high paying jobs quit their work due to the inability to handle work pressures or otherwise.
-Unfortunately, pressures are a part of life, and you cannot run from them.
+It has been observed that individuals with high-paying jobs quit their jobs due to their inability to handle work pressures or otherwise.
+Unfortunately, pressures are a part of life, and you cannot escape them.

-Since new neurons are more exciting than their old version and thus, they leave your brain charged.
+Since new neurons are more exciting than their old versions, they leave your brain charged.

 #2.
 Increased number of brain cells

-As you age in life, you will realize that your brain cells are slowly dying.
+As you age, you will realize that your brain cells are slowly dying.
 You need the correct number of cells to ensure the functioning of your brain.

-You can prevent this with the help of exercising.
+You can prevent this with the help of exercise.
 When you exercise, the brain’s growth is improved daily.

-This could be news to some, but there is a study that backs this.
-Who revealed that the participants who exercised or routinely hit the gym had faster brains than those who didn’t exercise.
+This could be news to some, but a study backs this.
+Who revealed that the participants who exercised or routinely hit the gym had faster brains than those who didn’t exercise?

-Their brains were found to be slow on growth or were either stagnant.
-Therefore, subscribing to a gym membership is not a waste of money; instead, you are doing your brain cells a favour.
+Their brains were found to be slow in growth or were either stagnant.
+Therefore, subscribing to a gym membership is not a waste of money; instead, you are doing your brain cells a favor.

 #3.
-It provides kick to your energy levels
+It provides a kick to your energy levels

-Usually, we are so caught up in our routine life that we hardly make up time for exercise.
+Usually, we are so caught up in our routine lives that we hardly make time for exercise.
 Why is that?

 Because we don’t attach much importance to it, you will notice a rise in your energy levels for the entire day when you get the hang of exercising.

-It does not necessarily you have to hit the gym.
-Workout at home or taking a walk will still get the job done.
+It does not necessarily mean you have to hit the gym.
+A workout at home or taking a walk will still get the job done.

-The effects of no exercise are best observed when you have to multitask at work, and upon switching to another task, your energy is drained.
+The effects of no exercise are best observed when you have to multitask at work and your energy is drained upon switching to another task.

 This is the worst thing that can happen to anyone (medically or individuals diagnosed with impairments are excluded from this) in the competitive age.

-Waking up early gives you the chance to develop that idea and prepare points to present in front of your boss.
+Waking up early allows you to develop that idea and prepare points to present in front of your boss.

-In that case, take a walk, say, around your neighbourhood and come back to it.
-Who had breached that ‘block’ or wall, you’ll find, and you can resume working?
+In that case, take a walk, say, around your neighborhood and come back to it.
+You’ll find out who breached that ‘block’ or wall, and you can resume working.

-Who can gauge the importance of exercise from the fact that it helps you ensure work-life balance?
+Who can gauge the importance of exercise because it helps you ensure work-life balance?

 According to one study published in HBR (Harvard Business Review), those engaged in physical exercise exhibited better chances of having work-life balance than those who didn’t exercise.

 Might you ask?
-What is the correlation of exercise with work-life balance?
-First, exercising makes them more disciplined because they have learned to manage time and confidently meet their work-life demands.
+What is the correlation between exercise and work-life balance?
+First, exercising makes them more disciplined because they have learned to manage their time and confidently meet their work-life demands.